 Durra Steel Sections are custom cut to suit project requirements.
 Orders should state clearly — the section size, length, hole punching for cleated connections, tee unit location, wedge slot height, the number required of each length, together with clear pick-up/delivery instructions.

-We rely on a dry extrusion process to manufacture Durra Panel, through the use of extreme heat and pressure.
-During this process, the natural lignan within the straw is drawn out to bind the fibres together and form the rigid panel core.
+We rely on a dry extrusion process to manufacture Durra Panel, through the use of heat and pressure.
+During this process, the natural lignin within the straw is drawn out to bind the fibres together and form the rigid panel core.
 This means we don’t need any additional chemicals or binding agents, resulting in a completely natural building material.

 Durra Panel is 100% Australian made and owned.
 All materials are sourced locally around Australia and our manufacturing plant that is based in Bendigo, Victoria which helps support our regional supply chain partners.